Ibec: Structure

 Ibec's policies and strategic priorities are set by its board and national council which are implemented by Ibec's executive director team.
 The Ibec board is responsible for corporate governance and strategic direction.
-The Board is chaired by Ibec President, Anne O'Leary, Head of Meta in Ireland.
+The board is chaired by Ibec President, Anne O'Leary, Head of Meta in Ireland.

-As of 2025, there are 39 trade associations within the Ibec organisation.
+As of 2025, there were 39 trade associations within the Ibec organisation.

 Ibec's central and final decision-making authority is the over 100 member national council which signs off on key Ibec policy positions.
 This provides a forum for the exchange of views between the constituent members and groupings of Ibec on policy, sectoral and organisational issues.